Inouju/mambo/README.md

-# WARNING: This project is no longer maintained

-The bot only works with a teamspeak 3 server ≤ 3.0.10.
-Don't ask for updates, it won't happen.

----

 # Mambo

 Mambo is an extensible teamspeak 3 chat bot.
 If you're using the bot, or have written some scripts for it, please let me know, I'd love to hear what your doing if you don't mind sharing it.

+This project was originally written by MrShankly, and is being updated by Inouju.

 ## Getting Started

 ### Requirements
-* Erlang (R16B or later) - there are pre built packages in the [Erlang Solutions Downloads page](https://www.erlang-solutions.com/downloads/download-erlang-otp)
+* Erlang (18.0 or later) - there are pre built packages in the [Erlang Solutions Downloads page](https://www.erlang-solutions.com/downloads/download-erlang-otp)
-* Elixir 0.12.4
+* Elixir 1.2
 * Server query login credentials
 * The script `gif.ex` also requires [ImageMagick](http://www.imagemagick.org/script/index.php) to be installed.